iModeljs-meets-AzureDT/windfarm-iot/README.md

 ## Overview of file structure

+*NOTE: If you intend on running this application locally, it will not work!
+All 'Getting Started' instructions assume you have the necessary permissions.
+The quick-start guides were designed for team members of the hackathon, and is retained purely for educational purposes.
+This code will not work without the appropriate resources and permissions.*

 ### **1. azure-function**

 The azure-function serves as the mediator between IoT Hub and the itwin viewer.